 It is said that 25% of websites operating on the Internet are created with WordPress, so it should come as little surprise that hackers are constantly trying to exploit its weaknesses.
 Botnets (small programs that try to log into a website by plugging in common user names and passwords) were created to infiltrate WordPress sites using brute force attacks.
 You would be shocked at how many attacks are taking place as you are reading this article.
 Their goal is to gain access to your site!
 Let’s make sure you are doing the simple things you can to protect your WordPress site.
 Here are five simple things you can do!

-3) Keep WordPress, Themes and Plugins updated: It is important that you always keep your WordPress, themes and plugins updated to the newest version.
+3) Keep WordPress, Themes, and Plugins Updated: It is important that you always keep your WordPress, themes, and plugins updated to the newest version.
 New releases not only offer new features but also security patches.

 4) Install Security Plugins: There are a few main areas you need to address.
 We suggest that you find a plugin the locks the number of time that someone (make sure it is based off an IP address) can enter in a bad username and login.
-This will help protect you from bot type attacks.
+This will help protect you from bot-type attacks.
 We also suggest that you find a plugin that secures your database and file permissions.
-There are a number of options out there so do your research or click here to learn more about these security plugins.
+There are a number of options out there, so do your research or click here to learn more about these security plugins.

-5) Prepare with Backups: It is always good for you to have a current backup downloaded to your computer that way if something happens, you can easily recreate your site from scratch.
+5) Prepare with Backups: It is always good for you to have a current backup downloaded to your computer; that way, if something happens, you can easily recreate your site from scratch.
 There are many different options out there.
-We personally recommend the Duplicator Plugin because it is comprehensive (complete site back up including images) and free!
+We personally recommend the Duplicator Plugin because it is comprehensive (complete site backup including images) and free!